tinoryj/FeatureSpy/README.md

 ### Trace download

-Download Linux, GCC, CouchDB, and Gitlab datasets, respectively, as follows.
+We provide the script to download Linux, GCC, CouchDB, and Gitlab datasets, respectively.
 Note that the snapshots will be downloaded to the `packed-linux`, `packed-gcc`, `packed-couch`, and `packed-gitlab` directories under the `Simulator/traceDownload` directory, respectively.

 ```shell
 # download trace